 - Milk instead of heavy cream

-- Extra sharp cheddar instead of regular cheddar – it’s more flavorful, so you don’t need to use a ton!
+- Extra sharp cheddar instead of regular cheddar because it’s more flavorful and awesome!

 - Utilized seasonings for flavor

 - Added lots of volume and nutrients from a rainbow of veggies!
 I used peas, baby spinach, peppers, and onions.
 But mushrooms and celery would be good here, too.

 Here’s what you’ll need to make this recipe:

 - whole wheat rigatoni or penne (cooked according to package directions)

 - frozen peas